 However, Employee Information is protected by this policy when, if released, it could result inan unwarranted invasion of an employee's personal privacy.
 Information of this sort is of a personal nature, with no relation to an employee's work duties or functions.
 Examples of this kind of "protected Employee Information" include an employee's home address, phone number, social security number, marital status, parental status, salary information, disciplinary informationand other types of information of this nature.
-Although these are not "personnel records," it is the policy of LAUSD to maintain the privacy of this type of employee information except when this information must be accessed by employees of the District in order to perform their job functions, or by vendors requiring the information to provide services to the employee or the District.
-When this protected Employee Information must be transmitted to a vendor providing services to the employee or District, the District shall require that the transmission be by the most secure method practical under the circumstances as determined by the District Information Security Coordinator, and that the vendor keep the information strictly confidential.
-If you are unsure as to whether this information is protected, contact the Office of the General Counsel prior to providing this information to anyone outside the District.
+Although these are not "personnel records," it is policy of LAUSD to maintain the privacy of this type of employee information except when this information must be accessed by employees of the District in order to perform their job functions, or by vendors requiring the information to provide services to the employee or District, the District shall require that the transmission be by the most secure method practical under the circumstances as determined by the District Information Security Coordinator, and that the vendor keep the information strictly confidential.
+If you are unsure as to whether this information to anyone outside the District.

-3. Are there any other circumstances where Personnel Records or EmployeeInformation may be released without employee consent?
+3. Are there any other circumstances where Personnel Records or Employee Information may be released without employee consent?